pammacdotnet/TypstPaper/paper.typ

   caption: [Screenshot of the Typst.app web application.], ) <fig:typstapp>

 Papeeria#footnote[https://papeeria.com] and Authorea#footnote[https://www.authorea.com] offer similar collaborative LaTeX editing capabilities but have smaller user bases.
-PLMlatex#footnote[https://plmlatex.math.cnrs.fr], developed by the _French National Centre for Scientific Research_ (CNRS), is a French-language LaTeX editor based on the open-source version of Overleaf.
+PLMLatex#footnote[https://plmlatex.math.cnrs.fr], developed by the _National Centre for Scientific Research_ (CNRS), is a French-language LaTeX editor based on the open-source version of Overleaf.
 It provides a user interface and functionality closely resembling Overleaf, though it lacks certain premium features.
 CoCalc#footnote[https://cocalc.com] also supports LaTeX editing alongside tools for calculations, research, and collaboration.

 The Typst online editor (the web app; @fig:typstapp) is a collaborative, web-based platform designed for creating and typesetting documents with Typst.
 It offers a seamless writing experience with features like instant preview, syntax highlighting, and autocompletion, making it ideal for composing academic papers, technical reports, and other long-form documents.
 The editor splits the interface into two panels: a source panel for writing Typst markup and a preview panel that renders the document in real time.
 Users can easily format text, insert images (e.g., _drag and drop_ can be used), equations, and bibliographies, and leverage Typst's scripting capabilities for advanced customization.
 The web app also supports collaboration through the WebSocket standard @Lombardi2015, allowing users to share projects, track changes, and integrate with tools like Zotero and Mendeley for reference management.